 A lot of places in North America celebrate St. Patrick's Day.
 But Montreal really loves St. Patrick's Day.

 It may have something to do with basic statistics.
 About one Quebecer in 20 claims Irish ethnicity and over 40 percent of Quebecers allegedly have Irish ancestry somewhere down the bloodline, depending on the historian you consult.

 So they celebrate.
 But not just for a day.
 Think week.
 St. Patrick's Week.

 03 of 12

 The Braderie de Mode Québécoise otherwise known as the Big Fashion Sale by Quebec Designers is just that: a big fashion sale featuring Quebec designers.
 The prices can be rather spectacular and discounts can be as steep as 80% off retail.

-On one day every year, gluten reigns supreme across the Greater Montreal area.
+On one day every year, a few weeks after Easter, gluten reigns supreme across the Greater Montreal area.
 That day is called Fête du Croissant, and it's become a spring fixture in the city since its debut in 2012.

 The Blue Metropolis Literary Festival is the place to rub shoulders with the emerging and the elite in the publishing world.
 From authors to photographers, storytellers to illustrators, publishers and literary professionals of all sorts from across the globe gather right here every year, in Montreal.